Verify Trust Before You Install

 ai-trust check

 Look up trust information for a single package.
-If not in the registry, scan it locally with HMA.
+If not yet scanned, scan it locally with HMA.

 $ ai-trust check server-filesystem